 - Reinforce your visual marketing materials with presentations

 - Showcase customer testimonials or anticipation for your business

 In terms of creating milestones, a business plan can help you think objectively about your business’s key components and can help mark achievements or milestones.

 Milestones help new business owners manage and keep track of the progress they have made.
-By achieving successive milestones, a business owner can develop a more accurate understanding of how the business is moving forward.
+By achieving successive milestones, a business owner can better understand how the business is moving forward.

 Being well-organized and developing effective plans allows you to reach your most important goals and objectives, whether business-related or personal.
 For example, a milestone can be a start date, a financial marker, the number of investors, hiring certain personnel, completing a remodeling, a visit from your relatives, or selling a certain amount of goods.

 By laying out milestones, you suddenly have a clear and attainable plan of action with the ability to see and monitor your progress.
-You also have the ability to aim for short-, mid-, and long-term goals and can adjust accordingly to meet your objectives.
+You also can aim for short-, mid-, and long-term goals and can adjust accordingly to meet your objectives.

 4. Minimize Risk